-In 2019, the Corporate Governance and Ethics Committee ("the Committee") still adhered to and seriously developed its policy on corporate governance on a continuing basis; thus several awards received from various organizations could be summarized as follows:
+In 2020, the Corporate Governance and Ethics Committee ("the Committee") still adhered to and seriously developed its policy on corporate governance on a continuing basis; thus, several awards received from various organizations could be summarized as follows:

-1. For evaluation of corporate governance reports of Thai listed companies by the Thai Institute of Directors (IOD), the Company was rated "Very Good" in 2006, 2008, 2009, and 2010, (in 2007, there was no survey on corporate governance of listed companies) and "Excellent (5 Stars)" for nine consecutive years, since 2011 to 2019.
-2. For the evaluation of AGM checklist quality by the Thai Investors Association, the Company was rated "Very Good" in 2008, 2010, 2011, 2013, 2015 and 2017 and "Very Good: Should be a Role Model," in 2009, 2012, 2014, 2016 2018 and 2019 (scoring 100 points).
-3. The Committee has conducted the self-performance assessment for the year 2019 which comprises of 5 categories: Structure and Composition of the Committee, Roles and Responsibilities, Meeting, Duties Performance of the Committee's Members, and Self Development of the Committee's Members.
-The assessment criteria divided into 5 levels; 4 = excellent, 3 = good, 2 = fair, 1 = unsatisfactory, 0 = need improvement.
-The overall average result of the self-assessment of the Committee was equal to 3.35 points (Full score is 4 points).
-4. The Committee's meeting No. 1/2019 which held on 28 February 2019 have discussed and reviewed the Company's Corporate Governance Policy (the "CG Policy") and assess the operations of the corporate governance of the company according to the guidelines for Corporate Governance Code (the "CG Code") for Listed Companies 2017 by The Securities and Exchange Commission (the "SEC").
+1. For evaluation of corporate governance reports of Thai listed companies by the Thai Institute of Directors (IOD), the Company was rated "Very Good" in 2006, 2008, 2009, and 2010, (in 2007, there was no survey on corporate governance of listed companies) and "Excellent (5 Stars)" for ten consecutive years, since 2011 to 2020.
+2. For the evaluation of AGM checklist quality by the Thai Investors Association, the Company was rated "Very Good" in 2008, 2010, 2011, 2013, 2015 and 2017 and "Very Good: Should be a Role Model," in 2009, 2012, 2014, 2016 2018 ,2019 and 2020 (scoring 100 points).
+3. The Committee has conducted the self-performance assessment for the year 2020 which comprises of 5 categories: Structure and Composition of the Committee, Roles and Responsibilities, Meeting, Duties Performance of the Committee's Members, and Self Development of the Committee's Members.
+The assessment criteria divided into 5 levels: 4 = excellent, 3 = good, 2 = fair, 1 = unsatisfactory, 0 = need improvement.
+The overall average result of the self-assessment of the Committee was equal to 3.48 points (Full score is 4 points).
+4. The Committee have discussed and reviewed the Company's Corporate Governance Policy (the "CG Policy"), revised version 7, 2019 and announced used on December 1, 2019 and assess the operations of the corporate governance of the company according to the guidelines for Corporate Governance Code (the "CG Code") for Listed Companies 2017 by The Securities and Exchange Commission (the "SEC").
 The Committee agreed that the current CG policy complies with these guidelines.
 However, some principals are not practicable due to the inconsistency with the Company's context and ongoing operations.
-Due to the resolution of the Board of Directors meeting that the principle is not in line with the current business context and business of the company, However, the Corporate Governance Committee and the Board of Directors will consider and review the CG Policy based on the CG Code annually to keep pace with the development and the future of corporate governance.
-5. The Corporate Governance and Business Ethics Committee No. 2/2019 which held on 12 November 2019 have reviewed and presented the Corporate Governance and Business Ethics Manual (revised version 7th, 2019) to the Board of Directors for approval.
-Which will be effective from January 1, 2019 onwards.
-The main objective of this manual is to comply with the good corporate governance principles for listed companies 2017 (CG Code) of the SEC.
-By announcing and disseminating to all directors, executives and staff to acknowledge, understand and adhere to the principles of performance with responsibility, transparency, honesty and ethics for themselves, the organization, shareholders, and other interested parties.
+Due to the resolution of the Board of Directors meeting that the principle is not in line with the current business context and business of the company, However, the Corporate Governance Committee and the Board of Directors have opinion that most of the main topics remain in line with the CG Code of the SEC and in accordance with the Company's business context in the present therefore there is no need for additional amendments.